-Avoid the larger, more industrialized operations on the outskirts of town that advertise heavily along the highway.The prices are lower but so is the quality.These stores are my personal favorites:
+When shopping for pottery in the hilltowns of Umbria avoid the larger, more industrialized operations on the outskirts of town that advertise heavily along the highway.The prices are lower but so is the quality.These stores are my personal favorites:

 The town is divided into two main sections: the small old town on the hill, which is quaint and full of ceramic stores, and the larger newer area down below, which has a bit more traffic, but is also full of ceramic stores, showrooms and showrooms.

 We missed our friends on our last trip but were blown away by the intricate Deruta patterns many of which are inspired by nature, with fruit, flowers, and animals common subjects for Italian majolica pottery.